thomassuedbroecker/operator-helloworld/documentation/README.md

 # Operator Framework Ansible Training

-# Introduction
+### Introduction

-In this training you will automate the deployment of a `Hello World!` application to OpenShift, with the `Hello World` operator you will build.
+In this training you will automate the deployment of an `Hello World!` application to OpenShift, with an `Hello World` operator.

-The automation contains:
+The the automation of your operator will contain:

 * the deployment of the application